guille-mas/blog/readme.md

 ## You could run the blog locally

-If you have [Docker](https://www.docker.com/get-started) installed, you can spin up an instance of this blog at http://localhost:8000 by running the following command on a terminal: `docker run guillermomaschwitz/blog:1`
+If you have [Docker](https://www.docker.com/get-started) installed, you can spin up an instance of this blog at http://localhost:8000 by running the following command on a terminal: `docker run -p 8000:8000/tcp guillermomaschwitz/blog:1`

-If you would like to use the development image instead, the command should be `docker run guillermomaschwitz/blog:1-development`.
+If you would like to run the development image instead, the command should be `docker run -p 8000:8000/tcp guillermomaschwitz/blog:1-development`

 To wire the development environment to your local folder, run it like this: `docker-compose run blog`.
 Although remember to install vendors locally the first time by first running: `docker-compose run blog npm install`